ccolon/disruptsc/README.md

 The files are cached in the `tmp` folder as pickle files.
 Note that if you change region, you will first need to call the script without optional argument.

+The default parameters are defined in the "parameter/default.yaml" file.
+This file also defines the filepath to the input files.
+To change a parameter of filepath value, write it into the "parameter/user_defined_<region>.yaml" file.

 ## Concepts

 ### Geographic structure

-The model focuses on a country.
+The model focuses on a country or group of countries.
 A country is divided into some administrative units (e.g., regions, districts, communes, cantones, etc.) We need to pick a relevant administrative level for which the economic data are compiled.
 We call it "regions" in the remainder of the text.